marijnh/Eloquent-JavaScript/06_object.md

 prototype is associated with a constructor (through its `prototype` property) and the way objects _have_ a prototype (which can be found with `Object.getPrototypeOf`).
-The actual prototype of a constructor is `Function.prototype`, since constructors are functions.
+The actual prototype of a constructor is `Function.prototype` since constructors are functions.
 Its `prototype` _property_ holds the prototype used for instances created through it.